 Our editor-at-large Carlyne Cerf De Dudzeele loves those!

 Oh yes, it’s a signature moment that’s going to be big.
 It’s a good moment!
 But it never went out of style in Beverly Hills!
 Track-style trousers [are coming back in general].
 It’s already trending, I can see it in collections.
-Big, loose volume: the genie pants are big now, a return to genie pant is coming back quickly.
+Big, loose volume: the genie pants are big now.
+[The style] is coming back quickly.

 I‘ve heard you’re a big fan of Uggs, which also seem poised for a comeback.